aia89/copy_and_paste_to_remote/README.md

 # copy_and_paste_yml
-This demo file is example how to copy and paste files with ansible yml
+This demo file is simple example how to copy and paste files remotely. src:add your onw source
+  dest: add destination
+  mode: add own file permission